stock2shop/website/content/help/how-to/channels/_index.md

 type: how-to
 ---

-## What is a Sales Channel?
+## Stock2Shop Sales Channels
-A Stock2Shop sales channel is an application or platform which can display your product and inventory data.
+A Stock2Shop sales channel is a platform which you can sell your Product to Customers.
 Channels usually allow customers to put your products into a basket and checkout with them (order them).
 The information from the sale is then returned to Stock2Shop as a sales order.Several processes can then be started, depending on your integration requirements and your unique workflow.

 Currently, Stock2Shop supports the following sales channels: